stevemorrisbi/ScarcityResearch/README.md

 Parallel cards are printed to numbers of 1, 10 and 99 with a colour variation for each.
 These parallel cards are randomly inserted into orders.

-The print on demand cards can be pruchased at the following prices -
+The print on demand cards can be purchased at the following prices -
 * 1 card = £8
 * 5 cards = £24
 * 10 cards = £40